-In Reception we enjoy choosing our learning indoors and outdoors, following our interests through our play-based curriculum.
+Our Reception children are taught by Mrs Hinde and their teaching assistant is Mrs Yeomans.
+In Reception we enjoy choosing our learning indoors and outdoors, following our interests.
 Starting with a story leads to us exploring different themes through a range of fun activities.
 We aim to learn a number of stories and rhymes off-by-heart over the year and look forward to performing them to you.
-We enjoy cooking and often bring home tasty bakes.
 Use the Tapestry application on your android device at home to see all the interesting things your child is involved in and how their learning is developing.
 Look out for our open parent sessions and remember our door is always open if you have any questions or concerns.

 Owls Class – General Information